nus-cs2103-AY1718S2/addressbook-level4/collated/functional/emer7.md

     }

     /**
-     * Returns all reviews in this list as a Set.
+     * Returns all Reviews in this list as a Set.
      * This set is mutable and change-insulated against the internal list.
      */
     public Set<Review> toSet() {